Gayle (singer): Early life

-Rutherfurd is from Plano, Texas.
-She started singing when she was seven and eventually moved to Nashville, Tennessee to pursue a musical career.
-She is dyslexic.
+Taylor Gayle Rutherfurd was born on June 10, 2004, in Plano, Texas.
+She started singing at the age of seven and eventually moved to Nashville, Tennessee, to pursue a musical career.
+She reports that she is dyslexic and has chromesthesia, sound-to-color synesthesia in which sound involuntarily evokes an experience of color.

 Career

+2020–2022: Beginnings, breakout success and EPs

-In 2020, she signed her first record with Arthouse Records.
+In 2020, she signed her first record with Arthouse Entertainment.

-After releasing several self-produced singles, Gayle was discovered by former American Idol judge and Arthouse music publisher Kara DioGuardi and was signed to Atlantic Records/Arthouse Records.
+After releasing several self-produced singles, Gayle was discovered by former American Idol judge and Arthouse music publisher Kara DioGuardi and was signed to Atlantic Records and Arthouse.